pmahnke/mahnke-cocktails/recipe_processed/whiskey_smash.md

 - Method: Shaken
 - Pour: Double Strain
+- Glassware:
+  - Low Ball
-- Glassware: Low Ball, Large Ice cube
+  - Large Ice Cube
 - Garnish: Lemon wheel & mint sprig
-- Special Prep: Cut the half lemon into 8 wedges, remove the center pith and de-seed.
-Place the lemon pieces into the cheater tin and muddle. put the other ingredients in the large tin, add ice, and shake.
+- Special Prep:
+  1. Cut the half lemon into 8 wedges
+  1. Remove the center pith and de-seed
+  1. Place the lemon pieces into the cheater tin and muddle
+  1. Put the other ingredients in the large tin, add ice, and shake
+  1. Double strain the cocktail over a large ice cube in a low ball glass

 <script type="application/ld+json">
 {